GabrieleParimbelli/COLIBRI/doc/source/quickstart/test_halo_model.rst

 .. note::

  The last two steps can be combined together.
- In fact, when the function :func:`~colibri.galaxy.galaxy.galaxy_Pk` is called, it will search the quantities ``self.Ncen`` and ``self.Nsat`` which are generated only after the call of :func:`~colibri.galaxy.galaxy.load_HOD`.
+ In fact, when the function :func:`~src.galaxy.galaxy.galaxy_Pk` is called, it will search the quantities ``self.Ncen`` and ``self.Nsat`` which are generated only after the call of :func:`~src.galaxy.galaxy.load_HOD`.
- If these are not found, the code will try to compute them on the fly, provided that the arguments of :func:`~colibri.galaxy.galaxy.load_HOD` are given.
+ If these are not found, the code will try to compute them on the fly, provided that the arguments of :func:`~src.galaxy.galaxy.load_HOD` are given.
  In other words, the last two steps can be gathered in:

  .. code-block:: python